 Here are 10 simple DIY vertical garden ideas that demonstrate just how effective, and inexpensive, vertical gardening can be.

 The angles of the gutters allow the whole unit to be watered from the top.
 The water can trickle down through all the levels and into a container garden on the ground.
-Image via Flickr
+Image via Blaine O’Neill on Flickr

-This amazing vertical garden, which also uses plastic bottles, hangs outside a school in Singapore.
+Speaking of recycling, this amazing vertical garden, which also uses plastic bottles, hangs outside a school in Singapore.
 The bottles are secured to CD racks using plastic cable ties.
 Via Dream N Grow It

 Beautiful vertical container gardens can be made for dirt cheap with old coffee cans.
 This coffee can herb garden was featured at a garden show.
 Image via Ewa in the Garden

 We’ve written about using pallets for vertical gardening before, and here’s another really neat pallet idea.
 These were seen by The Eclectic Ark at the Makers Faire in Vancouver.
-The pallets are covered in burlap and filled with dirt.
-The plants are placed at the top of the pallets and through slits in the burlap.
+The pallets are covered in burlap and filled with dirt, then plants are placed at the top of the pallets and through slits in the burlap.
 The back side of the pallets were decorated to make up a sign.
 Very cool!